umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/version-specific-upgrades/migrate-from-8-to-latest.md

 ## Step 2: File Migration

-1. The following files/folders need to be copied into the new Cloud project:
+1. The following files/folders need to be copied from the Umbraco 8 folder into the new Cloud project folder:
     * `~/Views` - **Do not** overwrite the default Macro and Partial View Macro files unless changes have been made to these.
     * `~/Media`
     * Any files/folders related to Stylesheets and JavaScript.
 2. Migrate custom configuration from the Umbraco 8 configuration files (`.config`) into the `appsettings.json` file on the new Cloud project.
-    * As of Umbraco 9, configuration no longer live in the `Web.Config` file and has been replaced by the `appsettings.json` file.
+    * As of Umbraco version 9, the configuration no longer lives in the `Web.Config` file and has been replaced by the `appsettings.json` file.
 3. [Migrate Umbraco Forms data to the database](../../deployment/umbraco-forms-on-cloud.md), if relevant.
-    * As of Umbraco Forms version 9, it is only possible to store Form data in the database.
-If Umbraco Forms was used on the Umbraco 8 project the files need to be migrated to the database.
+    * As of Umbraco Forms version 9, it is only possible to store Forms data in the database.
+If Umbraco Forms was used on the Umbraco 8 project, the files need to be migrated to the database.
 4. Run the new Cloud project locally.
     * It **will** give you a Yellow Screen of Death (YSOD)/error screen on the frontend as none of the Template files have been updated yet.
 5. Go to the backoffice of the project.